-At Riverside we follow the local authority admissions procedure and all admissions to main school are managed by North Yorkshire County Council.
+At Riverside School, and within the STAR Multi-Academy Trust, we follow the local authority admissions procedure and all admissions to main school are managed by North Yorkshire County Council.
 Selection and over-subscription criteria as well as information on the whole application process is also available on the NYCC website, which can be accessed here.

 Or phone NYCC Admissions via 0845 0349467

-To apply for a place mid-year, follow this direct link.
+To apply for a place mid-year, click HERE

 Whilst many pupils attend Riverside from outside of the 'normal' catchment area for the school, this map indicates the 'normal' area for Riverside: